‘All American’ mattress push; 40 Winks sparks grass-roots revival of sleep sale promotion

 But the theme, said Gerry Borreggine, president of 40 Winks, "could have been cultivated."

 After a lackluster first half of 1991, Borreggine featured an "All American Mattress Celebration" sale to try to extend the boost in sales from the first weekend of July.
-The sleep shop offered $50 U.S. Savings Bonds with the purchase of selected sets of premium bedding.
+The sleep shop offered $50 U.S. Savings Bonds with the purchase of selected sets of premium bedding and queen size futon mattress.
 Advertisements and direct-mail pieces featured American flags and yellow ribbons, recognizing the recent return of troops from the Gulf War.

 The retailer's sales figures did an about-face.
 "It was a winner.
 It was a successful event and one that we wanted to pack into our bag and pull out every year.
 It really spiked business.
 It kicked us off to a much better second half than first half," said Borreggine.